Scarlet macaw: Distribution and habitat

+The scarlet macaw inhabits primarily humid, lowland subtropical rain forests, open woodlands, river edges, and savannas.
+In some regions, they are known to periodically visit natural mineral deposits (or 'licks'), typically in areas rich in clay and sediment, which the macaws will eat for digestive purposes and to glean vital nutrients, including sodium and calcium.
+The species' South American range is extensive, spanning much of the Amazon basin and rainforest of the northern half of the continent, extending as far south as Peru (east of the Andes) and Bolivia.
+In Bolivia, it is quite common in the Aquicuana Reserve, in the northeastern Beni Department (near the city of Riberalta, the capital of the Bolivian Amazon region).

-In Central America, the range extends from extreme eastern and southern Mexico and Panama through Guatemala, El Salvador, Honduras and Belize, the island of Coiba and infrequently on the mainland of Panama, and in Costa Rica in isolated regions on the Pacific Coast; the Nicoya Peninsula the Carara National Park and Peninsula de Osa.
+In (southern) North and Central America, the species' range extends from the Yucatán Peninsula (extreme southeastern Mexico and Belize) and southward through Guatemala, El Salvador, Honduras and Nicaragua, as well as the island of Coiba.
+It is seen infrequently on the mainland of Panamá, but is known in Costa Rica from isolated regions on the Pacific coast, mainly near the Nicoya Peninsula, Carara National Park and Peninsula de Osa.

-The scarlet macaw has escaped or been deliberately released in to Florida, but there is no evidence that the population is breeding and may only persist due to continuing releases or escapes.
+In Florida, United States, scarlet macaws have escaped captivity at various times throughout history, either inadvertently due to hurricanes or other inclement weather events, or being deliberately released by humans; however, there is no evidence to suggest that this population is established and breeding, and may only persist due to continuing releases or escapes.
+These non-native birds are likely sustained off of deliberate feeding by residents who enjoy seeing them in their yards.
+The species also occurs as an introduced species in Puerto Rico.

-Scarlet macaws inhabit humid lowland subtropical rain forests, open woodlands, river edges, and savannas.
+A small introduced population exists in Kirkby Stephen, Cumbria, having been introduced to the area around 2010.
+This population, which includes a number of related blue-and-yellow macaws, was introduced to the village around 2010; they are trained to fly freely around the area, returning to a conservation centre for food and shelter in the evenings.

 Conservation status

 The habitat of scarlet macaws is also considered to have the greatest latitudinal range for any bird in the genus Ara, as the estimated maximum territorial range covers 6,700,000 km2.
 Nevertheless, the scarlet macaw's habitat is fragmented, and the bird is mostly confined to tiny populations scattered throughout its original range in Middle America.
 However, as they still occur in large numbers over most of their original range in South America, the species is classified by IUCN as least concern.
-Its wild population is currently estimated between 20,000 and 50,000 individuals.
+Its wild population is currently estimated to be between 50,000 and 499,999 individuals.

-Commercial international trade in the species (including parts and derivatives) is prohibited by the bird's listing under CITES Appendix 1 due to predation for the pet and cage bird trade.
+Commercial international trade in the species (including parts and derivatives) is prohibited by the bird's listing under CITES Appendix 1 due to poaching for the pet trade.

 The northern subspecies, A. m. cyanopterus, is listed as endangered by the USFWS.
 The USFWS estimates that only 2,000–3,000 birds of the northern subspecies remain in the wild.